Cypher: The Original Mental State

 The Amalek Connection

 In kabbalah, the Biblical figure of Amalek, is associated with doubt.
-It is not Amalek himself who suffered with this, but rather others whom he impacted.
+It is not the evil Amalek himself who suffered from this.
+Rather, he would be empowered, when doubt prevailed on the part of the people.

 An example given is when the Israelites engaged the army of Amalek in an epic battle.
 The former did well when they had faith.
-When doubt crept in, Amalek would gain an advantage.
+When they did not, Amalek would gain an advantage.

 Midrash Rabbah – Numbers 19:20